-The metatarsals are the long bones behind each toe.
-The metatarsal behind the big toe is called the first metatarsal, and that behind the little toe is called the fifth metatarsal.
+The metatarsals are the long bones behind each toe, so there are five metatarsal bones in each foot.
+The metatarsal bone behind the big toe is called the first metatarsal.
+The metatarsal bone behind the little toe is called the fifth metatarsal.

-While surgery on the first metatarsal is common (to correct a bunion), surgery on the other metatarsals is quite rare – though it does happen occasionally, usually for the treatment of painful calluses on the bottom of the foot or ulcerations on the ball of the foot.
+The most common metatarsal surgery is performed on the first metatarsal for the correction of bunion deformity.
+Surgery on the remaining metatarsal bones is performed infrequently.
+When surgery is performed on the second, third, or fourth metatarsal bones, it is generally for the treatment of painful calluses on the bottom of the foot or for the treatment of non-healing ulcerations on the ball of the foot.

-As with all surgery, there are some risks.
-Possible complications associated with metatarsal surgery include: infection, failure of the bone to heal in its correct position, stress fractures of adjacent metatarsals and excessive swelling.
-A common occurrence following surgery is elevation of the toe associated with the metatarsal bone operated on.
+Possible complications associated with this surgery are: infection, failure of the bone to heal in its correct position resulting in the return of the painful callous or transfer of the callus to a new location, delays or failure of bone healing, stress fractures of adjacent metatarsals, or excessive swelling.
+A common occurrence following the surgery is elevation of the toe associated with the elevated metatarsal bone that was operated on.